markus-zzz/zzzconsulting-website/_posts/2021-06-08-making-pcbs.markdown

 inner rings (mostly power and gnd) rather small vias need to be placed (via diameter needs to be less than 0.55mm).
 Unfortunately it turns out that making such small vias exceeds the capabilities of Aisler so a different PCB service needs to be used.
-Luckily these vias are just within the capabilites of the Oshpark so we have to turn to them instead.
+These vias are just within the capabilites of the Oshpark so we have to turn to them instead.

-When it comes to PCB service the order of preference for me would be  Aisler (Europe), Oshpark (US), JLCPCB and PCBWAY (China).
+When it comes to PCB services the order of preference for me would be Aisler (Europe), Oshpark (US), JLCPCB and PCBWAY (China).

 #### PCB layout